platformsh/platformsh-docs/docs/src/domains/quick-start.md

 ## Summary of steps

-1. Express your desired future URL structure in [.platform/routes.yaml](configuration/routes/_index.md)
+1. Describe your desired future URL structure in [.platform/routes.yaml](configuration/routes/_index.md)
 2. Understand [what DNS records you will need](domains/in-depth/dns.md), and whether your DNS provider can support them
 3. Optional: [use a CDN](domains/cdn/_index.md)
 4. Add [(sub)domain(s) to your project](domains/in-depth/subdomains.md)